 The York Festival attracts thousands of people over September and October to WA’s oldest inland town.

-Other highlights include Chalk The Walk pavement art, York Art & Craft Awards since 1973, the Medieval Fayre living history, From Hooves to Highways photographic exhibition, a Day in Japan extravaganza of Japanese culture, the York Open garden Art Trail plus walking tours, art, comedy, live music and heaps more!
+Other highlights include Chalk The Walk pavement art, York Art & Craft Awards since 1973, the Medieval Fayre living history, From Hooves to Highways photographic exhibition, a Day in Japan extravaganza of Japanese culture, the York Open garden Art Trail plus walking tours, art, comedy, live music, makers markets and heaps more!

-Guaranteed to add the wow factor this year is the creation of four giant straw sculptures by Japanese artist Akira Moriya.
-Watch, or get involved in the construction of these spectacular representations of endangered Australian creatures.Read More from 2019 Program→
+Adding the wow factor in 2018 and 2019 was the creation of four giant straw sculptures by Japanese artist Akira Moriya.
+Participants watched or got involved in the construction of these spectacular representations of endangered Australian creatures.Read More from About The York Festival→